AndrewLaganaro/Store_Sales_Analysis/README.md

 ## ☕📊 Reading the full analysis

 The **full analysis** is in the file `Store_Sales_Analysis.ipynb` inside the Notebooks folder.

 It has **WAY** more details than what is presented here.
 Be sure to take a look later.

 ### ☕📊 Analysis

 In order to illustrate we will be using only the main hypothesis and points brought up and developed by the analysis here in this presentation.

+First we're going to start with a Numerical and Categorical Analysis of the data.

 #### 📈 Numerical Attributes

 ![](Project/Schemes/General_data_description.png)

-##### 🔎 It's a lot of data, but what is our **focus**?
+#### 🔎 It's a lot of data, but what is our **focus**?
 - Our main object of study is **sales**, so the **'Sales'** column is the one we will analyze

 ![](Project/Schemes/Distribution_of_Sales_Table.png)

-- Close Median and Mean, indicates that we do not have a very large displacement of the normal distribution curve
+- Close Median and Mean, indicates that we do not have a very large displacement from normal distribution curve
-- This is confirmed by the Skew metric which is very close to 0, which indicates that the data are distributed very close to the normal and with little left or right skew
+- This is confirmed by the Skew metric which is very close to 0, which indicates that the data is distributed very close to the normal and with little left or right skew
-- The Skew metric also indicates a subtle slope to the left, indicating what we call a positive slope
+- The Skew metric also indicates a subtle slope to the left, indicating what we call a **positive slope**
 - Kurtosis metric is greater than 0, which indicates that we have a higher peak in the distribution

 Let's visualize all this with a distplot: